 Figure 10.4: left: Tests of the standard model.
 The leptonic $A{fb}$ vs. $R_l$ .
-The contours show the measurements while the arrows show the dependency on Standard Model parameters. right: Determination of the vector and axial vector couplings.
+The contours show the measurements while the arrows show the dependency on Standard Model parameters. right: Constraints on the vector and axial vector couplings for leptons (from Review of Particle Physics 2020).